Healthcare in the Netherlands

 Everyone who lives or works in the Netherlands is legally obliged to take out standard health insurance to cover the cost of, for example, consulting a general practitioner, hospital treatment and prescription medication.
 The government decides on the coverage provided by the standard package.
 All insurers offer the same standard package.
 Healthcare insurers are obliged to accept anyone who applies for the standard insurance package and must charge all policyholders the same premium, regardless of their age or state of health.
 This ensures that every person is protected against the financial risks of illness and hospital admission.

+You have 4 months to take out health insurance.
+Once you do, you will have to pay for the insurance from the day you come to live in the Netherlands and register with the municipality.
 You are free to choose from any health insurer (zorgverzekeraar) offering the basic package (basisverzekering).
 To register for health insurance, you will require a citizen service number (burgerservicenummer, BSN).
 Please note: If you are not covered by Dutch health insurance, you risk being fined and billed retroactively for the months you were not insured.